 1403.1 General.
 Plans, engineering calculations, diagrams, and other data shall be submitted in one or more sets with each application for a permit.
-The authority having jurisdiction may require plans, and specifications to be prepared and designed by an engineer licensed by the state.
+The Authority Having Jurisdiction may require plans, computations, and specifications to be prepared and designed by a Professional Engineer licensed by the State of Texas.
 Permit fees and plan review fees shall be established under a separate ordinance by the City Council.